zplayads/PlayableAdsDemo-android/README-EN.md

 ## 2.2 Eclipse
 ### 2.2.1 Import SDK jar
-Import [zplayads.jar](https://github.com/zplayads/PlayableAdsDemo-android/raw/master/eclipseJar/zplayads-2.4.1.jar) into the Eclipse project's libs, and configure the build path, the main steps as follows,
+Import [zplayads-2.4.1.jar](https://github.com/zplayads/PlayableAdsDemo-android/raw/master/eclipseJar/zplayads-2.4.1.jar) into the Eclipse project's libs, and configure the build path, the main steps as follows,
 1. Right click the project on Eclipse, select Build Path and Configure Build Path...;
 2. Chooses Libraries table, click Add JARs... button;
 3. Select the jar file.

-NOTE: zplayads.jar only can be used in Eclipse, if your IDE is Android Studio please refer to 2.1 part.
+NOTE: zplayads-2.4.1.jar only can be used in Eclipse, if your IDE is Android Studio please refer to 2.1 part.

 ### 2.2.2 Regitsters ZPLAYAds SDK componets
 Registers necessary componets into AndroidManifest